Now in our 35th season, the Hanover Wind Symphony announces its new lineup of exciting performances.

 Our season opens on Wednesday, October 23, 2019 at 7:00pm with a concert at our home venue, Memorial Junior School in Whippany featuring our music scholarship winner oboist Evelyn Tomaro of Chatham.
 Join us for a post-concert reception to meet all the players.

-We travel west to honor and celebrate those who serve and have contributed to our nation’s defense with a star-spangled salute to veterans on Saturday, November 16, 2019 at 2:00pm at the Clinton Township Middle School in Clinton.
+We travel west to honor and celebrate those who serve and have contributed to our nation’s defense with a star-spangled salute to veterans on Saturday, November 16, 2019 at 2:00pm at North Hunterdon High School in Clinton Township.
 This is a benefit concert with the proceeds helping New Jersey Veterans in need.
+Tickets for this concert will be available using this link: www.veteranconcert.org

 Mark your calendar for our annual holiday concert "A Christmas Presence" at Our Lady of Mercy Church on Sunday, December 8, 2019 at 3:00pm.
 It has become a Christmas tradition for both our audience and our members.
 Tickets for this concert will be available through the church.